 While general use point and shoots have diminished in the marketplace because of the success of smartphone picture taking, the genre remains strong in specialized markets.
 One of these is the “hardened” market.
 These cameras are designed to be shockproof, freeze proof, and waterproof – amongst other “proofs” – and still can deliver great pictures that are easy to post and share with friends and other family members.

 Waterproof is a variable term.
 Most cameras that we will find at low cost can handle depths to at least 14 feet.
-That more than adequately covers the hotel pool or the surf at the beach, and even snorkeling.
+If you’re going on a fishing trip, then you might want to bring a waterproof camera just in case of any accidents sea!
+14 feet more than adequately covers the hotel pool or the surf at the beach, and even snorkeling.
 After use, just run them under fresh water and dry them off before opening the camera to get at the card, battery or connection ports.
 These cameras have built in flashes that can help out in the lower light levels under water.
 Many of them are bright colours so they are easy to see, and all can accept an inexpensive float so if dropped they rise to the surface instead of sinking into the depths.
 Your smartphone?
 Not a good choice near water.

 Again, a variable term, but the concept is well executed in most of these cameras.
 A shock can be knocking the camera off the table in the restaurant, dropping it to the ground when jostled by a crowd, or a fall while hiking, skiing or snowboarding.
 Any of these scenarios could be disastrous for your smartphone.
 A toughened camera is built for this kind of abuse.